-To help answer the many questions people have about this multi-faceted virus, the American Academy of Microbiology has issued a new report entitled "FAQ: West Nile Virus."
-The Academy convened 22 of the world’s leading experts on West Nile virus in March, 2013 to consider and answer some of the most frequently asked questions about West Nile virus.
+To help answer the many questions people have about this multi-faceted virus, the American Academy of Microbiology has issued a new report titled "FAQ: West Nile Virus."
+The Academy convened 22 of the world's leading experts on West Nile virus in March, 2013 to consider and answer some of the most frequently asked questions about West Nile virus.
 The resultant report provides non-technical, science-based answers to questions that people may have about the virus.

 Some of the questions the report considers include the following: